 The Blackbird is featured in the original three X-Men films: X-Men, X2: X-Men United, and X-Men: The Last Stand.
 In the films, the Blackbird is hidden beneath the Xavier Institute's basketball court.

-The prequel, X-Men: First Class, the first Blackbird is debuted as an advanced experimental aircraft that a young Hank McCoy designed for the CIA.
+In the The prequel, X-Men: First Class, the first Blackbird is debuted as an advanced experimental aircraft that a young Hank McCoy designed for the CIA.
 The X-Men use the craft to get to their climactic battle with the Hellfire Club in Cuba, where the Blackbird is destroyed.

 An advanced, futuristic version of the Blackbird is seen in X-Men: Days of Future Past, where it is used by the surviving members of the X-Men.
 The craft is destroyed after Storm blows it up in order to incinerate a swam or Sentinels.
 The Blackbird also shows up in Deadpool and Deadpool 2, where it is piloted by Colossus.

 A mainstay of the X-Men mythos, the Blackbird has been featured in Pryde of the X-Men, X-Men: The Animated Series, X-Men: Evolution, the Japanese X-Men anime, and Wolverine and the X-Men.